dpcunningham/ncc-1701-enterprise-specs/README.md

 1. This **spec repository**: collects the various features (as issues and epics);
 2. An associated **timeline project board**: batches the features into staged releases;
-3. A partnered **code repository**: accepts batches of features (as issues & epics) based on the timeline project board;
+3. A partnered **code repository**: periodically accepts batches of features (as issues & epics) based on the timeline project board;
 4. ...with its own associated **build project board**: assigns specific issues to available crew.